 Resources for Assessing Skills Mastered and Readiness:

-- Learning Objectives for Grades K–8 by Hewitt Homeschooling Resources are free, online, checklists of academic milestones for kindergarten through 8th grade (individual use only).
+- Learning Objectives for Grades K–8 by Hewitt Learning are free, online, checklists of academic milestones for kindergarten through 8th grade (individual use only).

 - 102 Top Picks for Homeschool Curriculum by Cathy Duffy has an excellent chapter entitled “Who Should Learn What, and When.”
 This book provides scope and sequence information and will give you real substantial help in choosing curriculum.
 It’s well worth the price.
 102 Top Picks will also help you find curriculum to support a biblical worldview, although it’s helpful to anyone looking for curriculum counseling.